- Thermal [1,5] and [1,7] sigmatropic hydrogen shifts

 Cope rearrangements can be driven by the relief of strain, as illustrated by the following synthesis of the seaweed pheromone, dictyopterene C.

 The chair-like transition structure, illustrated above, is similar to the Zimmerman-Traxler transition structure for the aldol addition reaction, and has analogous stereochemical consequences for the Cope rearrangement.
 If a substrate carries a substituent, there will be two possible TS conformations, with the substituent taking either an axial or an equatorial orientation.
 In the lower energy of these the substituent will be equatorial.

 The following examples show this stereochemical preference in action.

 Cope rearrangements are reversible, the equilibrium lying in favour of the more stable species.
 In the examples 042, 046 and 047 the driving force is the formation of double bonds that are more substituted (trisubstituted are more stable than disubstituted, etc.).
 The dictyopterene C' synthesis 045 is driven by the relief of cyclopropyl ring strain.
-For 009, which features an oxy-Cope rearrangement, the first equilibrium favours the starting material because of the strain associated with the two double bonds in the 10-membered ring of the rearrangement product.
-However, the driving force of the oxy-Cope process is the enol-keto tautomerisation.
-The product, cyclodec-5-en-1-one, is more stable than either of the precursor structures.
+Example 009 illustrates an oxy-Cope rearrangement, in which the pericyclic reaction results in the formation of a strained 10-membered ring; the subsequent enol-keto tautomerisation step provides a driving force for the overall process.

 5.2 The Claisen rearrangement and variants